 Cooking the Garlic Pork in the Oven

 This recipe also works really well with chicken and beef.
-Using the same measurements I substituted the pork in this recipe for ribeye steak with a great marble and some fatty chicken thighs.
+Using the same measurements I substituted the pork in this recipe for ribeye steak with a great marble.
+I also did the same with some fatty chicken thighs.
 The results were really great and tasty.
 The chicken tasted closest to the pork but the beef was equally delicious.

 - ¼ cup of wiri wiri pepper or 2 habanero peppers

-- 1 cup of fresh thyme, preferably Guyanese/Portuguese thyme, or
+- 1 cup of fresh thyme preferably Guyanese/Portuguese thyme,

 - ½ cup of dried thyme